colejarczyk/doc/userguide/getting_started/settings/Configuration/settings.rst

   - **FAQ URL**
       URL to page with Loyalty Program FAQ page

-5. If applicable, in **Conditions File (PDF)** field you can upload Loyalty Program Terms & Conditions document in .pdf.
+4. If applicable, in **Conditions File (PDF)** field you can upload Loyalty Program Terms & Conditions document in .pdf.
 After uploading and saving settings a link where a file is available appears.

 .. image:: /userguide/_images/condition_file.png
    :alt:   Conditions file uploaded

 .. note::

     **The document will be attached as a link in the Welcome system e-mails footer.
-For more information please see system Emails**
+For more information please see Message Template Settings**

-6. In **Points singular** and **Points plural**, type a unit label of scoring in singular and plural, that you want to appear.
+5. In **Points singular** and **Points plural**, type a unit label of scoring in singular and plural, that you want to appear.
   For example Point, Points

-7. Set **Help e-mail**, where a customer can write to find help and support for your Loyalty Program
+6. Set **Help e-mail**, where a customer can write to find help and support for your Loyalty Program

-8. In **Expire points method** field define customers gathered *Active points* expiration time boundaries to one of following:
+7. In **Expire points method** field define customers gathered *Active points* expiration time boundaries to one of following:

   - **After X days**
       Points will expire, after a provided in **Points will expire after** field number of days, from the date of adding Points transfer